quenio/ATN/Manual/Assertions/README.md

 ## Conjunct Assertion

-The assertion composed by two other assertions by a conjunction:
+The assertion composed of two other assertions by a conjunction:

 ```haskell
 true: Boolean